folk and roots music classes for babies, toddlers, "big kids" and their grown-ups

 Richie Barshay

-Richie began drumming inside kitchen cabinets at an early age, and continues banging on things worldwide to this day.
+Richie (he/him) began drumming inside kitchen cabinets at an early age, and continues banging on things worldwide to this day.
 Noted for his work with the Herbie Hancock Quartet in the 2000s, he's been dubbed "a major rhythm voice on the rise" by Downbeat magazine, and The Guardian (UK) praises "the arrival of a major innovator who also knows how to have fun."
 Find him on stage and recordings with Herbie Hancock, Chick Corea, Esperanza Spalding, The Klezmatics, Fred Hersch, Kenny Werner, Lee Konitz, Natalie Merchant, Bobby McFerrin, and Pete Seeger among others.
 Since 2004 he has led outreach projects across 5 continents as an American Musical Envoy with the U.S. State Department.
 He can be heard on over 80 recordings as a sideman, and his two self-produced albums: Homework featuring Herbie Hancock (2004), and Sanctuary featuring Chick Corea (2014).

 Based in New York City and Northampton, MA, he is an AmSAT certified Alexander Technique teacher and maintains a private practice for performing artists and others to regain better mind-body coordination and ease of movement.